8.6 C

 Yes, I am both.
 I was initiated into Palo 44 years ago this August 19th, 2020.
 Palo is known as “Las Regla de Congo” or the Rules of the Congo.
 Both Palo and Lucumi work with elements of nature.
 The difference between Palo and Lucumi/Santeria is that in Lucumi, we focus on the Orishas (deities).
 Palo revolves around the ancestors (not only our own) and the earthly/natural powers, in particular the power of the trees, branches, and vegetation.

 Santeros does not have to be initiated into Palo; it is a calling.
 A Palero does not have to be initiated into Santeria.
-Many Santeros dislike Palo and have fear about it, which they spread to their godchildren.
+Many Santeros dislike Palo and fear it, which they pass on to their godchildren.
 Palo is used for certain types of healing, in particular, black magic.
 The Palero works with deep energies.
 We are working with the spirits of the dead.
-The word, Palo means stick.
+The word Palo means stick.
 Every tree in nature has a healing property.
-As a Palero we work with those trees, with the plant with the earth to creating healing.
+As a Palero, we work with those trees, with the plant, with the earth to create healing.
 In Lucumi, we are working with the elevated spirits, who were here when the earth was created, the Orishas.
 We also work with the plants.
-We work with Osain, who is the spirit of the plant, There’s a saying that there is no Santero without the plants and the herbs.
+We work with Osain, who is the spirit of the plant.
+There’s a saying: there is no Santero without the plants and herbs.

 LET ME BE CLEAR!
 PALO IS NOT THE DARKSIDE OF SANTERIA.
 They are two different spirit traditions.
 The only thing they have in common is that they both come from (different parts of) Afrika.